-The finish process for stained wood cabinets begins with the selection of the finest hardwoods.
+The finish process for our Signature stained wood cabinets begins with the selection of the finest hardwoods.
 The wood is screened to help ensure that the natural tones blend to create a furniture look that will also stand up to everyday wear and tear.
 Our oven-cured, catalyzed varnish is manufactured by Akzo-Nobel, a world leader that produces superior furniture finishes.
 Our oven finish has also been tested against 26 different household chemicals for a 24-hour period.

 10-Step Finish Process: